SerenTera/Packet-Dispatcher/README.md

 Defaults in index.js can be changed.
 Set showinfo to true to show the packetinfo being sent to client by this module in console.

+A new implementation using JSON5 is in the branch 'json5-implementation'

 ## Working with JSON
 JSON file parsing requires additional syntax format to be used.
 Learn more at: https://www.w3schools.com/js/js_json_syntax.asp.